ryanmrichard/LibTaskForce/README.md

 # Concepts
 These are the fundamental concepts we need you to know:

-- Task: Some operation and one associated input data.
+- Task: Some operation and one associated input data set.
 For the finite-difference example above, the actual task would be the function that computes the energy and one geometry for which the energy will be computed.